huangyuzhang/Fizzy-Jam/src/collections/post/doc.md

 {% raw %}

-However, you may define `permalink` in the frontmatter of each post or in `<collection_name>.json` for all files within the same folder.
+However, you may define `permalink` in the front matter of each post or in `<collection_name>.json` for all files within the same folder.
 For example, in this project, posts are stored in `src/collections/post`.
 So we can define all posts permalink as `"permalink": "post/{{ slug }}/index.html"` by using `post.json` in the same folder.

 {% endraw %}